-A. PROBATIONARY CONTRACT
+A. Probationary Contract

 Probationary Contracts: Nurses and full-time professional employees new to the district and employed in positions requiring SBEC certification must receive a probationary contract during their first year of employment.
 Former employees who are hired after at least a two-year lapse in district employment or employees who move to a position requiring a new class of certification may also be employed by probationary contract.
 Probationary contracts are one-year contracts.

-The probationary period for those who have been employed as a teacher in public education for at least five of the eight years preceding employment with the district may not exceed one school year.
+In accordance with the BISD District of Innovation Plan, the probationary period for those who have been employed as a teacher in public education for at least five of the eight years preceding employment with the district may not exceed two school years.